JaimieHemmings/eevee-emporium/README.md

 Eevee Emporium is my submission for the Code Institute Milestone 4 project.
 It is a full-stack e-commerce platform built using the Django framework, designed for Pokémon enthusiasts.
 The store allows users to browse, purchase, and manage orders for a variety of Pokémon-related items, including trading cards, accessories, and merchandise.
 The project leverages Django's robust back-end capabilities to handle product management, user authentication, and a secure checkout process.
 A key architectural decision was to utilize Django's built-in authentication system to provide a secure and streamlined user experience, focusing on core functionalities without the need for external packages.

+More information about my reasoning to avoid AllAuth can be found [Here.](/ACCOUNTS.md)

 ![image](documentation/screenshot.png)

 View the Website [Here.](https://eeveeemporium-a0b363641244.herokuapp.com/)